Employee Engagement Categories: Overview

 Stress is all over the place.
 94% of employees feel stress at work, with about a third reporting high levels of stress.
 That’s a lot of stress.
 Making sure you nip stressful things in the bud consistently means that your staff are more likely to come to you in the future and share what’s stressing them out, so they never end up just mentally checking out and not caring about their job.

 Arm your staff with these stress defences: giving employees the time off when they need to recharge, having resources available to help employees with any existing troubles, and even rewarding your staff with a little treat or bonus from time to time.

 Feeling happy and healthy outside of work is important for so many reasons.
 It gives your life meaning and fulfilment, and it makes you perform better when you do come back in.
-Even if you’re most sadistic boss going, having a team who feel good out of hours makes sense for you, and for your bottom line.

 But you don’t generally have a pass to give your employees a back rub at the end of the day, so how do you keep their wellbeing up once they clock out?